diespinoza/RGBLighting/README.md

 - Adafruit Gemma M0
 - Individually addressible RGB Led lights

-##Project Idea
+## Project Idea
-The goal of this project is be able to multi-funcitonal RGB Led lights quickly and easily.
+The goal of this project is be able to control multi-funcitonal RGB Led lights quickly and easily.
 The entire setup process should take under 15 minutes.
 The lights should have multiple interfaces.
 One based on physical buttons that control the color, brightness, and mode of the lights.
 Another interface is Web-Based such as to allow remote  control.
+This can be achieved with an actual remote control or via a Web interface

 ### Physical Interface
 - 3 buttons